SONCODE256/Ecommerce-project/README.md

 This repository is an **eCommerce Analytics project using SQL** to analyze performance across the full customer journey — from **traffic acquisition** to **user behavior** and finally **conversion & revenue**.

-The project answers **10 real-world business questions** and produces metrics such as:
+The project answers **real-world business questions** and produces metrics such as:

 - **Visits, pageviews, and transactions** by month
 - **Bounce rate** and **conversion rate** by traffic source